 We have also continued to improve the way we support our staff.
 In March 2020, we introduced our new Staff Hub which gave colleagues an extra place to take a break.
 This was followed by our successful 12 Weeks of Wellbeing initiative in January 2021 to both promote existing support and introduce new initiatives which look to improve the physical and emotional wellbeing of staff.
-This included the introduction of hugely popular half-price healthy meals in Despite the challenges presented by the pandemic, #TeamMKUH have never lost sight of our commitment to providing safe and effective care while improving the experience of our patients.

-the restaurant, the formation of a host of virtual social clubs to keep staff connected in lockdown and posting over 5,000 care packages to staff which contained a support booklet, the award of an extra day's annual leave and an all-important barista coffee voucher.
+This included the introduction of hugely popular half-price healthy meals in the restaurant, the formation of a host of virtual social clubs to keep staff connected in lockdown and posting over 5,000 care packages to staff which contained a support booklet, the award of an extra day's annual leave and an all-important barista coffee voucher.